 1. Know Your Credit Score And Make It Work For You:

 All U.S. citizens are entitled to a free yearly credit report.
 Get yours, and study it carefully, searching for any errors that may be holding you back.
-If you do find an error, report it promptly to th credit bureaus.
+If you do find a mistake, report it promptly to the credit bureaus.

 Mistakes on your credit report, like repaid debt and charge-offs more than seven years old (the length of time that past debt stays on your credit report) can keep you from getting the best rates possible if not corrected.